Bakonybél Abbey

-Foundation (c.
-1018–1038)
+History

 The establishment of the monastery is connected to the activities of a Thuringian nobleman, Gunther.
 He entered the Niederaltaich Abbey in order to do penance for his earlier sins, but later became a hermit in the woodlands along the borders between Bavaria and Bohemia.
 He was related to Gisela of Bavaria, the queen of King Stephen I of Hungary, and often visited them in Hungary.
 Gunther even lived as hermit in the forests of the Bakony Hills near a royal manor at Veszprém around 1018.
 Upon his initiative, another saintly man, the Venetian Gerard – who was appointed to educate King Stephen's son, Emeric – built a chapel at the foot of a nearby hill where he spent seven years of his life as a hermit.
 Gunther persuaded, in 1037, King Stephen to erect a new chapel dedicated to Saint Maurice, transform his royal manor into a monastery and grant his nearby estates to it.

+Currently the monastery is a part of the Hungarian Benedictine Congregation, as one of the dependent community of the Archabbey of Pannonhalma.
+The community has 5 members who pronounced eternal vows and 3 with a temporary vows.